 Can I have a student in my team who is older/younger than the prescribed age range?

 If your student is 11 years old, they are allowed to compete as this does not pose an advantage in terms of academic years.
 If a student is 15 years old, we think this poses an unfair advantage.
 We will, however, consider this on a case-by-case basis so if you are worried about the age of students on your team, email us and we can discuss your situation.

 What do we do if we have a team of less/more than 15 students?

 Schools can have a minimum of 8 students to take part in the competition.
 For this to work, team members will need to double up on roles.
 This will require additional preparation on behalf of your remaining team.
 As you will not be prosecuting and defending at the same time students who are in the prosecution team can also have roles in the defence team.
 If you want to discuss the best way to configure your team, email us.

-You can have up to two additional students on your team to act as reserves but due to court capacity we ask you to limit your team to a maximum of 17 students.
+You can have up to two additional students on your team to act as reserves but we ask you to limit your team to a maximum of 17 students.